cd1517/vphone-aio/README.md

 # vphone-aio

+It seems someone randomly posted it again on X (Twitter) and my repo go viral again, I'd recommend using [vphone-cli](https://github.com/Lakr233/vphone-cli) for a better update and support.
+It's now support on iOS 27 on vphone-cli repo btw.

 1 script run the vphone (iOS 26.1), already jailbroken with full bootstrap installed

 Do this step by step: